alemart/surgescript/docs/engine/transform.md

 The position of the object in world coordinates.

 Only use this property if you need to read the position of the object or to set it to a fixed value.
-If you need to move the entity, use [move](#move) instead.
+If you need to move the entity, use [translateBy](#translateBy) instead.

 *Example*
 ```